top of page

 Works

-Once the design is finalised, all necessary approvals have seen granted, and the contract is signed, your design & build company can begin the works to being your dream office to life.
-This stage is obviously very dependent on your design and the state you leased the space in.
+Once the design is finalised, all necessary approvals have seen granted, and the contract is signed, your design & build company can begin the works to being your dream office to life!
+What is included in this stage is obviously very dependent on your design and the state you leased the space in.
 However, most projects will comprise the below 7 phases:

 Site Preparation